 Briefing an editor

 The more information you can provide, the better.
-The Institute of Professional Editors provides a helpful guide on how to brief an editor.
+The Institute of Professional Editors (IPEd) provides guidance on how to brief an editor.

 Requesting a quote

 When you contact me using the message form on my Contact page, I will respond to your enquiry within 24 hours.
 I will provide a no-obligation quote within 24 hours of receiving your document.
 For a sample edit of your document, please allow 36 hours.